ElasticSA/eskb_doc_vac/README.md

 help
 ----

-Lists all available commands and if a command is additionally give it will show more infomation on that command
+Lists all available commands and if a command-name is additionally given it will show more infomation on that command

 e.g.

 ```
 ./eskb_doc_vac help
+./eskb_doc_vac help config
 ```

 config